 - Website: docs.ray.io/rllib

-d) TensorFlow Agents (TF-Agents)
+- d) TensorFlow Agents (TF-Agents

 - GitHub: github.com/tensorflow/agents

-e) MushroomRL
+- e) MushroomRL

-- Supports many RL algorithms.
+- It supports many different RL algorithms.

 - GitHub: github.com/MushroomRL/mushroom-rl